After a seven year absence from the Devon and Cornwall Pagan Conference, Cassandra and I attended the event this year.

 A 20th anniversary is a commendable achievement and as Cassandra was one of the organizers for the first 12 years, we thought it an auspicious occasion to attend and celebrate with the rest of the team.

 We were delighted to receive such a warm enthusiastic welcome from the majority of attendees on our arrival Friday evening.
 It was obvious that many had missed Cassandra’s vibrant entertaining personality.

 We had another surprise meeting with John and Kitty who had travelled from Scotland to attend the Conference.
 It had been 6 years since we last met.

 Levannah was delighted to see Cassandra and they spent part of the evening updating one another on events and sharing a little nostalgia of previous Conferences.

 On Saturday morning during the Opening Ritual, Levannah made the surprising announcement that the event would no longer be connected with the Pagan Federation and would continue independently.

 The following text is taken from literature handed out at the Conference:

 Pagan Phoenix SW·Wednesday, 7 March 2018

-It surprised Cassandra to hear of this change and other developments that had occurred, but understood the reasons for their decision.
+It surprised us to hear of this change along with other developments that had occurred, but we understood the reasons for their decision.
 All who attended seemed supportive of it as they had enjoyed this event throughout the last 20 years and were happy about its continuity.

 Levannah spoke of the early years and it was delightful to hear Cassandra included in these memories.
 All of the organizers were asked to stand and were applauded by the audience for their hard work.